ChoiZ/Check-Links/README.md

-# check_404
+# check-links
-Check errors 404 thanks to casperjs
+Check a page links (error 404, 500) thanks to casperjs

 == Requirements ==